 Palliative Medicine Physician at Barwon Health

-Peter has been involved with communication skills training for 25+ years and has been a clinician for over 30 years.
+Peter has been involved with communication skills training for over 25 years and has been a clinician for over 30 years.
 His clinical interest is cancer cachexia.
-He has taught communication skills with Cambridge, Monash, Melbourne and Deakin medical schools.
-He has taught at numerous postgraduate courses with a variety of health professional disciplines nationally over the last 15+ years.
-Since becoming the Director of OCPH he has developed and run a wide range of 1,2 or 3-day courses on healthcare communication including high-level train-the-trainer courses.
-Peter is co-creator of OCPH’s major, organisational level intervention to drive person-centred healthcare communication, Your Thoughts Matter.
+Peter has taught communication skills with Cambridge, Monash, Melbourne and Deakin medical schools.
+He has taught at numerous postgraduate courses with a variety of health professional disciplines nationally for more than 15 years.
+Since becoming the Director of OCPH, Peter has developed and run a wide range of 1,2 or 3-day courses on healthcare communication including high-level train-the-trainer courses.
+Peter is co-creator of OCPH’s major, organisational level interventions to drive person centred healthcare communication, Your Thoughts Matter and Conversations Matter.

 Deputy Director, Centre for Organisational Change in Person-Centred Healthcare, Deakin University, Faculty of Health